UrstrulyBhavana/Flavour-Fiesta-Food-Delivery-App-Frontend-React-TailwindCSS/README.md

 # 5) Build (optional)
 npm run build

+Note: The app auto-selects the local proxy when running on localhost (IS_LOCAL === true); otherwise it uses the hosted Render proxy.
 ```
-Your code auto-selects local proxy when running on localhost (IS_LOCAL), otherwise uses the hosted proxy.
 ---

 ## 🚀 Usage